astropy/astroquery/docs/irsa/irsa.rst

      10.685  41.269 00h42m44.34s 41d16m08.53s    0.08 ...
 0.785 0.193 0.978   0

-Note that in this case we directly passed ICRS coordinates as a string to the :meth:`~astroquery.irsa.core.Irsa.query_region`.
+Note that in this case we directly passed ICRS coordinates as a string to the :meth:`~astroquery.irsa.IrsaClass.query_region`.

 **Queries over a polygon**

-Polygon queries can be performed by setting `spatial='Polygon'`.
+Polygon queries can be performed by setting ``spatial='Polygon'``.
 The search center is optional in this case.
-One additional parameter that must be set for these queries is `polygon`.
+One additional parameter that must be set for these queries is ``polygon``.
 This is a list of coordinate pairs that define a convex polygon.
-The coordinates may be specified as usual by using the appropriate `astropy.coordinates`_ object (Again ICRS coordinates may be directly passed as properly formatted strings).
-In addition to using a list of `astropy.coordinates`_ objects, one additional convenient means of specifiying the coordinates is also available - Coordinates may also be entered as a list of tuples, each tuple containing the ra and dec values in degrees.
+The coordinates may be specified as usual by using the appropriate `astropy.coordinates` object (Again ICRS coordinates may be directly passed as properly formatted strings).
+In addition to using a list of `astropy.coordinates` objects, one additional convenient means of specifiying the coordinates is also available - Coordinates may also be entered as a list of tuples, each tuple containing the ra and dec values in degrees.
 Each of these options is illustrated below: